 Oh, no, she’s chasing down Emmett Kelly!

 Emmett Kelly (1898-1979) is probably one of the world’s most famous clowns.
-His hobo persona, known as “Weary Willie,” was familiar to audiences around the world from his performances for Ringling Brothers Barnum and Bailey Circus.
+His hobo persona, known as “Weary Willie,” was familiar to audiences around the world from his performances for Ringling Bros. and Barnum & Bailey Circus.
 One of his most famous routines involved Kelly attempting to sweep up a spotlight with a broom.
 (Thanks to Jacob Churosh for the tip about the spotlight routine.)